What is the name of your company?

 Since I am such a new brand I think in general my first collection is really my favorite "loot," but if I had to be more specific it would probably be the 'Bergamotto' candle because I love the scent and it's something that I worked on with my husband so it's pretty special to me.
 Also, the street map on the packaging for 'Bergamotto' is Siracusa in Sicily as a nod to my family because it's where my grandmother was born.

-Tell us about the product that we have chosen for The Holiday Box.
+Tell us about the product that we have chosen, Sale Marino hand soap.

 Where do you see your company in 10 years?